United by the Joy of Giving

 Generosity Brings Families Together

 A Generosity Plan™ allows family members of all ages to make charitable donations together.
-The plan is usually started by a specific family member, but everyone can donate as much to their Gifting Fund™ as they are able.
+The plan is usually started by a specific family member, but everyone can donate as much to their Gifting Fund™ (commonly referred to as a donor advised fund) as they are able.
 This fund not only lets the family support registered charities right away, but also allows donations to be invested for future giving.
 By pooling their resources, the family can make a larger, more impactful gift together.

 Many families gather at specific times each year to decide how much money they wish to distribute and when, as well as which charities they want to recommend for support.
 Involving generations of family members in this process helps families discover opportunities for philanthropy they might not have considered on their own.
 Giving together, they reach new people and places with their generosity.
 Some parents and grandparents take the further step of providing their grown children or grandchildren with a gift of cash, and encourage them to use it to start their own Generosity Plans.